Who does this regulation apply to?

 If a student earned more aid than was disbursed to him/her, the institution would owe the student a Post-Withdrawal Disbursement (PWD) which must be paid within 180 days of the date of the school’s determination that the student withdrew.
 If the calculation results in a PWD, any disbursements will first be applied to the student’s account.

 If the PWD is from a grant, after all allowable charges have been paid, the disbursement will be made no later than 45 days after the date of the school’s determination that the student withdrew.
 No confirmation is required.
 If the PWD is for Title IV loans, the student (or parent) will be notified via a letter of the option to accept or decline the disbursement.
 The notification of the offer will be made within 30 days of the R2T4 calculation.
 The student (or parent) will be given 30 days to respond to accept or decline the disbursement.
 If no response is received within 30 days, it will be assumed that the student (parent) has declined the disbursement.
 Any PWD that results in a credit balance will be paid 14 days after the R2T4 calculation.

 What happens if I do not repay the funds?

-	If there is a Pell Grant Overpayment and a student does not repay the funds within 45 days, the account will be turned over to the Department of Education as an overpayment of federal funds.
-Students who owe an overpayment of Title IV grant funds are ineligible for further disbursements from the federal financial aid programs at any institution until the overpayment is paid in full or payment arrangements are made with the Department of Education.
+If there is a Pell grant overpayment and a student does not repay the funds within 45 days, the account will be turned over to the Department of Education as an overpayment of federal funds.
+Students who owe an overpayment of Title IV grant funds are ineligible for further disbursements from all federal student aid programs at any institution until the overpayment is paid in full or payment arrangements are made with the Department of Education.

-	*Medical appeals granted through the Business office do not negate the Title IV policy.
+*Medical appeals granted through the Business office do not negate the R2T4 policy.
 Even if the student has a medical appeal granted the Title IV calculation is still done.
-Any forgiveness of tuition the student gains can help offset the debt the Title IV refund creates.
+Any forgiveness of tuition the student gains can help offset the debt the Title IV refund might create.